ASMIftekhar/VSGNet/README.md

 **-sa:** After how many epochs the model would be saved, remember by default for every epoch the best model will be saved.
 If someone wants to store the model at a particular epoch then this flag should be used.

 To understand the flags more please consult main.py.
 The given example is a typical hyperparameter settings.
 The model converges normally within 40 epochs.
 Again,you can use as many gpus as you wish.
 Just add the necessary gpu ids in the given command.
-After running the model,  to store the results in v-coco format:
+After running the model,  to store the results in v-coco format (inside "scripts/"):
 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -r t -i t
  ```
-Lets consider the best result is achieved at 30th epoch then to evaluate the result in original V-COCO scheme:
+Lets consider the best result is achieved at 30th epoch then to evaluate the result in original V-COCO scheme(inside "scripts/"):
 ```
 python2 calculate_map_vcoco.py -fw new_test -sa 30 -t test
 ```
 ## Training in HICO_DET

-To train the model from scratch:
+To train the model from scratch (inside "scripts_hico/"):
 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -l 0.001 -e 80 -sa 20
 ```
 The flags are same as v-coco.
 The model converges normally within 30 epochs.
 Again,you can use as many gpus as you wish.
 Just add the necessary gpu ids in the given command.
 We have used 4 2080Tis to train HICO_DET.
 It takes around 40 minutes per epoch.
-After running the model, to store the results in HICO_DET format:
+After running the model, to store the results in HICO_DET format (inside "scripts_hico/"):
 ```
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw new_test -ba 8 -r t -i t
 ```
-To evaluate the result in original HICO_DET scheme:
+To evaluate the result in original HICO_DET scheme (inside "scripts_hico/HICO_eval/"):
 ```Shell
 bash compute_map.sh new_test 20
 ```